jmnicolescu/packer-tce-oracle-linux/README.md

 #### TCE Deployment option #2 - TCE deployment to VMware vSphere

 ```
-  login as user tce to the Linux built VM
+  Login to the Linux built VM as user tce, chnage directory to scripts and run the following scripts:

   cd scripts

-  # Update vSphere credentials

-  # Insert the user provider_vsphere_user in the password store
+  # Insert the vCenter host name and user credentials into the password store
+  pass insert provider_vcenter_hostname
-  pass insert provider_vsphere_user
+  pass insert provider_vcenter_username

-  # Insert the password for provider_vsphere_password in the password store
-  pass insert provider_vsphere_password
+  pass insert provider_vcenter_password

   # Update host entry in the /etc/hosts file using the current DHCP assigned IP
   sudo ./30-update-etc-hosts.sh